Paulette Ramsay: Career and writing

 She received her PhD from the University of the West Indies; was promoted to professor in the university's Department of Modern Languages & Literatures in 2017; and specializes in the field of Afro-Hispanic Studies, with a particular interest in the Afro-Mexican diaspora.

 In 2003, Ramsay published a novella, Aunt Jen, a coming-of-age story told as a series of letters from a girl, Sunshine, to her absent mother.
 It explores themes of growing up in Jamaica in the 1970s, during the early years of the country's independence.
-In a review, Maureen Warner-Lewis notes Ramsay's "charmingly revelatory" narrative, and notes her use of code-switching in her literary style.
+In a review, Maureen Warner-Lewis notes Ramsay's "charmingly revelatory" narrative, and her use of code-switching in her literary style.

 Ramsay has published three collections of free verse poems.
 Reviewer Barbara Collash describes the first volume, Under Basil Leaves (2010), as displaying a "decidedly female perspective, female sensibility," and says they "constitute a fresh poetic retelling of the black tragic."

 She has also published or contributed to numerous textbooks, preparatory texts for the CAPE and CSEC exams, and academic texts.